-When can I enroll in the Plan?
+collapsed, click to expand | When can I enroll in the Plan? |

 There is no waiting period.
 You are immediately eligible for this Plan and can enroll in the Plan at any time.

-If you have not enrolled in the Plan within 35 days from your date of hire, you will be automatically enrolled in the Plan at a contribution rate of 6% of your pretax eligible earnings.
+If you have not enrolled in the Plan within 35 days from your date of hire, you will be automatically enrolled in the Plan at a contribution rate of 6% of your pretax eligible compensation.

 Based on your date of birth and assuming a retirement age of 65, you will be invested in the T. Rowe Price Retirement Fund Class I, with a corresponding target retirement date.
 Target Date Funds are an asset mix of stocks, bonds and other investments that automatically becomes more conservative as the fund approaches its target retirement date and beyond.
 Principal invested is not guaranteed.